groundxai/groundx-sdks/sdks/typescript/README.md

 ##### documentIds: `string`[]<a id="documentids-string"></a>

-A comma delimited list of document IDs
+A list of documentIds which correspond to documents uploaded to GroundX

 #### 🔄 Return<a id="🔄-return"></a>